Bianna Golodryga: Early life and education

-Golodryga was born to a working-class family of Bessarabian Jews in Căușeni, Moldavian Soviet Socialist Republic (now independent Moldova), the only child of Zhanna and Vitaly Golodryga.
+Golodryga was born to Moldovan Jewish parents in the Căușeni District, Soviet Moldova.

-In 1980, when she was 18 months old, her family left the Soviet Union as political refugees, each with $75.
-They settled in Houston, Texas, after initially moving to Galveston, Texas.
-She has returned to Moldova only once since then, visiting her grandparents and cousins in 1988.
-That same year, her grandmother joined them in Houston.
-Her mother is the chief digital and administrative officer for Phillips 66, and previously worked as chief information officer of Hess Corporation and her father, a mechanical engineer, was a consultant for DuPont.
+In 1980, when she was 18 months old, her family left the Soviet Union as political refugees, with $150 in their pocket.
+Arriving in the United States, they initially moved to Galveston, Texas, before settling in nearby Houston.
+Since then, she has returned to her birthplace only once, when she visited her grandparents and cousins in 1988; her grandmother joined her family in Houston later that year.
+Her mother Zhanna is the chief digital and administrative officer for Phillips 66, and previously was the chief information officer of Hess Corporation.
+Her father Vitaly, a mechanical engineer, was a consultant for DuPont.

-Golodryga attended the High School for the Performing and Visual Arts in Houston but was interested in becoming a journalist instead of an actress.
-She was inspired to look closer at what was going on in the world after performing in a play about AIDS written by her teacher.
-She graduated from the University of Texas at Austin in May 2000, with a degree in Russian/East European & Eurasian studies and a minor in economics.
-She is fluent in Russian.
+Golodryga attended the High School for the Performing and Visual Arts in Houston, but chose journalism over an acting career.
+She was inspired to look more closely at what was going on in the world after performing in a play about AIDS, written by her teacher Sharon Ferranti, whom she cites as a major source of inspiration.

+Golodryga is fluent in the Russian language and graduated from the University of Texas at Austin with a degree in Russian/East European and Eurasian studies and a minor in economics in May 2000.